 BN Program Information

-Admission to the Bachelor of Nursing (Collaborative) Program (Four-Year Option, Fast-Track Option and LPN Bridging Option) is very competitive and is coordinated through the Nursing Consortium Office.
+Admission to the Bachelor of Nursing (Collaborative) Program (Four-Year Option, Accelerated Option and LPN Bridging Option) is very competitive and is coordinated through the Undergraduate Nursing Admissions Office.